prominence-eosc/examples/README.md

 # Example jobs and workflows

-* workflow-blender-demo: renders frames from the Blender classroom demo and creates a movie
+* __workflow-blender-demo__: renders frames from the Blender classroom demo and creates a movie.
+B2DROP is used for storing the invididual frames and final movie.